 Shoulder bursitis exercise

-A 2019 Swedish study found that eccentric exercise training, where the movement is emphasized on the elongation of a muscle under tension, “may provide a small but likely not clinically important reduction in pain” for patients with shoulder impingement syndrome.
+However, a 2019 Swedish study found that eccentric exercise training—where the movement is emphasized on the lengthening of a muscle under tension—“may provide a small but likely not clinically important reduction in pain” for patients with shoulder impingement.
 A six- to eight-week rehab program was just as effective as a 12-week program.

 Shoulder bursitis surgery